Physical Therapist Assistant

 Physical therapist assistants (PTA), under the supervision of physical therapists, assist patients in a wide variety of therapeutic and rehabilitative procedures.
 Many PTAs go on to work in hopitals, rehabitation centers, out-patient clinics, nursings homes and home health.

-Associate of Applied Science - Physical Therapist Assistant
+Physical Therapist Assistant - Associate of Applied Science

 Physical Therapist Assistants (PTA), under the direction and supervision of a Physical Therapist (PT), implement treatment interventions, collect data related to the intervention and progress the treatment plan established by the PT in order to meet the goals of the patient/client.
-The PTA courses must be taken in sequence, and all courses in the curriculum passed with a minimum of a C to remain in the program.

 Interested in learning more about this degree program?